l6Ml6/ShopSphere/README.md

 - 🛒 Place new orders
 - 📋 View order list

----
+## 📜 License
-This project provides an efficient solution for managing store operations, ensuring smooth and effective handling of sales, inventory, and customer relationships.
+This project is licensed under the terms of the [LICENSE](LICENSE) file in the root directory.